Skip to content

 And perhaps the warmest part of the project for me is a personal touch I left in the video.

-I wanted to thank my girlfriend for inspiring me — so I did it the director’s way: by integrating her into two scenes.
+• I wanted to thank my girlfriend for inspiring me — so I did it the director’s way: by integrating her into two scenes.

-She appears wearing VR glasses, then rides a scooter through the streets of Barcelona, and finally reappears as a DJ.
+• She appears wearing VR glasses, then rides a scooter through the streets of Barcelona, and finally reappears as a DJ.

-These are my favorite hidden references — two little moments of love inside a whirlwind of visuals.
+Two little moments of love inside a whirlwind of visuals.